What is an eVisa?

 If you have another physical document

 If you have Indefinite Leave to Enter or Indefinite Leave to Remain (also known as settlement) and you currently prove your rights through a different type of physical document, such as a wet-ink stamp in your passport or a vignette sticker, then you should make a ‘no time limit’ (NTL) application.
 If your NTL application is successful, you’ll get a BRP to prove your rights.
 You should carry your BRP, along with your passport, when travelling internationally.
-Once you have a BRP, you’ll be able to create a UKVI account to access your eVisa later this year.
+Once you have a BRP, you’ll be able to create a UKVI account to access your eVisa.

 If you have a biometric residence card